Graduate School Resume: Putting Your Best Foot Forward

 Since this is a short document, your first impulse might be to try and squeeze as much information as possible onto those 2 pages.
 This would be a critical error.
 Your resume should be neat and well organized, as well as appealing and easy to read.

-Stick to these guidelines to create an attractive, impactful graduate school resume:
+Stick to these guidelines to create an attractive, impactful grad school resume:

 - Edit your resume to reduce fluff and make every word count.
 Admissions committees are trained to detect padding.
 Write what you mean, and mean what you write.